RCraigTRC/streamlit-react-frontend-TRCGPT/README.md

 $ pip install -e . # install template as editable package
 $ streamlit run my_component/example.py  # run the example
 ```

+## Helpful Notes:

+* The "my_component" directory has the streamlit app and the custom input field component (coded in Typescript)
+* The layout of the app is wrong and will need to be adjusted.
+Basically the custom input field component will need to be fixed to the bottom of the screen and the messages will need to render above it.
+This may be a little tricky since the elements in a streamlit app render from top-down by default.